Van-Ziegelstein/Shadow-Tune/README.md

 a try. (**Note: At this point, Windows portability of the script is not guaranteed!
 See below for further info.**)

 ## Installation
-Download the latest release from the Releases page or clone the repo.
+Download the latest version from the [Release](https://github.com/Van-Ziegelstein/Shadow-Tune/releases) page or clone the repo.
 Don't forget to make the script executable after extraction!

 Only core modules were used, so no additional packages should have to be installed.